mohitpai/journey-optimizer.en/help/using/administration/object-based-access.md

 1. Click **[!UICONTROL Save]** to apply this label restriction.

 To have access to this object, users will need to have the specific **[!UICONTROL Label]** included to their **[!UICONTROL Roles]**.
+For example, a user with the C1 label will only have access to C1 labeled or unlabeled objects.

 For more information on how to assign **[!UICONTROL Label]** to a **[!UICONTROL Role]**, refer to [this page](https://experienceleague.adobe.com/docs/experience-platform/access-control/abac/permissions-ui/permissions.html?lang=en#manage-labels-for-a-role).